Astros vs. Blue Jays Player Props Betting Odds

 MLB Props Today: Toronto Blue Jays

-- Alek Manoah (1-6) will take the mound for the Blue Jays, his 13th start of the season.
+- The Blue Jays will hand the ball to Kevin Gausman (4-3) for his 13th start of the season.

+- He has earned a quality start nine times in 12 starts this season.

+- Gausman has pitched five or more innings in five straight games and will look to extend that streak.

 |Opponent